thearchitector/just-jobs/README.md

 async def shutdown():
     # this is absolutely essential to allow the manager to shutdown
     # all the listening workers, as well as for the broker to do any
-    # cleanup or disconnects it should from its backing storage inferface.
+    # cleanup or disconnects it should from its backing storage interface.
     await app.state.manager.shutdown()

 @app.get("/do_thing")